Why is Fiber Important in Cat Food?

 Prebiotics in Cat Food With Fiber

-Cat food with fiber typically includes a blend of soluble and insoluble fibers.
+Cat food with fiber typically includes a blend of soluble and insoluble fibers to help promote a healthy gut and good stool quality..
 Some of these fiber ingredients are also referred to as prebiotics — ingredients, typically fermentable fibers, that promote the growth of the "good bacteria" that live in the intestines.

-Some high-fiber cat foods work specifically because they help feed these bacterial colonies and promote the ideal balance of bacteria in cats who lack this equilibrium.
+Some high-fiber cat foods work specifically because they help feed the beneficial bacteria and promote a balanced microbiome.
 Plenty of digestive conditions may cause a bacterial imbalance including chronic diarrhea, colitis and constipation.

 Other Reasons to Feed High-Fiber Cat Food

-Diabetic cats may also benefit from high-fiber cat food.
-This is because some fibers slow the absorption of nutrients, allowing the sugars from starches to be absorbed more steadily and therefore stabilizing blood sugar levels.
-Overweight cats might also benefit from food high in fiber, as it may make them feel more full than regular food — and weight loss may help manage diabetes.
+Diabetic cats are typically fed high-protein, low-carbohydrate foods but may also benefit from high-fiber cat food if they are prone to becoming overweight or have certain types of GI conditions..
+Some fibers slow the absorption of nutrients, allowing the sugars from starches to be absorbed more slowly and therefore stabilizing blood sugar levels.
+Overweight cats or those prone to weight gain may also benefit from food high in fiber, as it may make them feel more full than regular food — and weight loss may help manage diabetes.

 Furthermore, cat food with fiber may also help cats who suffer from GI diseases that affect the large intestine.
-Molecules called long-chain fatty acids may be derived from the breakdown of fiber.
-These may help the colon perform basic functions that may help these cats.
+Fiber can help regulate the motility in the GI tract and manage water balance to avoid the 2 extremes - constipation and diarrhea.
+Molecules called long-chain fatty acids may be derived from the breakdown of fiber to help nourish the colon.

 Is High-Fiber Cat Food Natural?

 Left to their own devices, cats eat plenty of things humans consider indigestible, like hair, bone, gristle, feathers, fish scales and stomach contents of their prey.
 Gross, but natural.
-Some of these are digestible to a point, while others may contain fiber but nonetheless useful for digestion.
+Some of these are digestible to a point, while others may contain fiber that isuseful for digestion.

 The Role of Low-Fiber Cat Food